 Next comes safety.
 We should not ignore safety – a key component in any testing process.
 When we purchase an electronic device or equipment, we always look for a safety mark.
 We expect the manufacturer to have already done safety testing on the physical device.
 However, we still perform a Device testing to ensure that it is safe for use.

 When we talk about testing in an SDLC (software development life cycle), it is the process of finding bugs or defects in a software application program or code.
 The important thing to notice here is that the expected results are always based on our knowledge or some sort of predefined criteria.
 Our knowledge is nothing but day to day experiences and actions — which become process when performed in a formal, sequential manner with the objective to achieve certain quality goals.

-Testing is the process through which a tester performs a set of positive and negative actions with the intent to achieve a negative result, so that the resultant defect can be rectified.
+Software testing is the process through which a tester performs a set of positive and negative actions with the intent to achieve a negative result, so that the resultant defect can be rectified.
 This might seem negative in terms of development, but it’s nothing but positive from the point of view of end-users.

 So a tester needs to investigate, at all times, according the internal and external working functionality of an object with some defined criterion based on which it is implemented.
-That is why, according to me, testing is a judgmental process — because a tester has to verify all areas, good and bad, of a software application.
+That is why, according to me, software testing is a judgmental process — because a tester has to verify all areas, good and bad, of a software application.